vippsas/vipps-epayment-api/features/user-flow.md

 ### WEB_REDIRECT

 Default flow for payments, opening the Vipps Landing Page on desktop, and automatic redirect to Vipps on mobile devices.
+More information at [Vipps landing page](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/vipps-landing-page).

 ### PUSH_MESSAGE